AzureCosmosDB/iot-solution-accelerator/Quickstart.md

     /// as delayed.
 Finally, if the trip record's start date (tripStarted) is null, the
     /// date/time is set to now and the trip and consignment records are marked as started.
     ///
-    /// The trip and consignment records in the Cosmos DB container are updated as needed,
+    /// The trip and consignment records in the Azure Cosmos DB container are updated as needed,
     /// and if any of the three conditions are met (completed, delayed, or started), a
     /// boolean value of true is returned, indicating a trip alert should be sent.
     /// </summary>